espressif/developer-portal/content/blog/zephyr-max-wifi-throughput/index.md

 Please note that administrator privileges are required to successfully complete this installation.

-## 3. Installing Zephyr OS
+### 2.2.
+Install Zephyr OS

-To setup Zephyr OS and its dependencies, follow these step-by-step instructions:
+To setup Zephyr OS and its dependencies, follow the instructions in the subsections.

-### 3.1.
-Installing Dependencies:
+#### 2.2.1.
+Install Dependencies

 On a terminal window, execute the following command: